-How to Remove a Stubborn Splinter with no Pain or NeedlesUpdated: February 17, 2017Natural Remedies
+How to Remove a Stubborn Splinter with no Pain or NeedlesUpdated: May 26, 2017Natural Remedies, Skin Health

 A splinter is a fragment of any foreign object that penetrates and becomes lodged inside one’s body.
 While splinters can come from a variety of materials such as glass, plastic, metal or even the spines of animals, for most people, splinters commonly occur on the fingers and hands from handling some type of plant matter such as a piece of wood.

 When one experiences a splinter, pain as the sharp object initially penetrates the skin is usually felt.
 This is because the object has cut through the cutaneous layer of skin, settling into the subcutaneous layer below.
 While some splinters stay put at that point, most others will continue to move around, damaging additional tissue in the process.

 Splinters that become lodged in the fingers or hand as would happen while doing yard work are usually very easy to remove with a simple needle that has been properly cleaned with alcohol first.